Mr-Precise/liberty-pre/README_EN.md

 Linux: Additional iptables/nftables configuration may be required.

 ### Caution:
 The executable file that is in the bin directory, for example winws.exe, is taken from the original repository [github.com/bol-van/zapret](https://github.com/bol-van/zapret).
 It is not safe to use from other places / authors.
+Driver WinDivert is not a virus, read the [details](https://github.com/bol-van/zapret-win-bundle?tab=readme-ov-file#antivirus-warning) of why this happens.

 ### How to compile?
 Install git: